THE 4C'S OF DIAMONDS

-Ideal diamond cut has maximum brilliance and the small table size of these diamonds work in the best possible way to create fire or dispersion.
+The ideal diamond cut has maximum brilliance and the small table size of these diamonds work in the best possible way to create fire or dispersion.
 With ideal cut diamonds, you can be sure of having the finest return of money invested.
-This category is just for round shaped diamonds.
+This category is just for round-shaped diamonds.
 Premium cuts are also equivalent to ideal cuts in round diamonds but the price is slightly lower.
-Very Good diamond cuts reflect maximum light entered in, providing fair amount of brilliance to the diamonds.
+Very Good diamond cuts reflect maximum light entered in, providing a fair amount of brilliance to the diamonds.

-The width of the diamond as measured through the girdle.Table:
+The width of the diamond is measured through the girdle.Table:

 The largest polished facet located on the top of the diamond.Crown: